wbcomdesigns/advanced-username-manager/README.txt

 = Can users generate random usernames? =

 Yes, the form includes an option to generate a random username.

+= Is there a limit to how often a user can change their username?

+Yes, administrators can set a waiting period before a user can change their username again.
+Available options include **7 days, 15 days, or 30 days**, ensuring controlled and structured username updates.

+= What is the Unique Identifier feature?

+The Unique Identifier feature allows administrators to generate secure, random profile URLs for users instead of using their usernames.
+This enhances privacy by ensuring that profile URLs remain functional even after a username change.

 == Screenshots ==